-4.1 INTRODUCTION
+4.1 INTRODUCTION AND OBJECTIVES

 This Chapter sets out the requirements for an acceptable site investigation.
-It is intended to be flexible and user-friendly, and includes simple checklists aimed at ensuring compliance.
-The aim is to raise standards in the interests of both the Warranty provider and the Builder or Developer.
-This will lead to a safe and economic design that will minimise the risk to all those involved in the project.
+It is intended to be flexible and user-friendly and includes simple checklists aimed at ensuring compliance.
+The aim is to raise standards both in the interests of the warranty provider and also of the Builder or Developer.
+This will lead to a safe and economic design which will minimise the risk to all those involved in the project.

 Where projects run over time and over budget, this is usually as a direct result of problems within the ground.
-It is therefore vitally important to reduce the risk of unforeseen conditions that can directly affect the overall cost of the project.
+It is therefore vitally important to reduce the risk of unforeseen conditions which can directly affect the overall cost of the project.
 It is believed that Builders and Developers will view this work as an important safeguard, rather than unnecessary expenditure.

-To ensure a consistently high standard, all stages of the work should be carried out by a Chartered Engineer or Chartered Geologist with at least five years' experience of this type of work.
+To ensure a consistently high standard, all stages of the work should be carried out by a Chartered Engineer or Chartered Geologist with at least five years experience of this type of work.
 Specifying properly qualified personnel will considerably increase the overall industry standard.

-Figure 1: The geological environment: cross section of a river valley
+Figure 1: The geological environment, cross section of a river valley